| Written by Mark Buzinkay

 Multigeneration terminal operation is another key trend for the future.
 Smart artificial intelligence controls that fully integrate all port operations will help to increase efficiency and decrease turnaround times.
 In addition, on-demand cargo pickup using technology like that for on-demand car services will further add to the convenience of using a container terminal.

 Finally, sustainability is an essential consideration for future container terminals.
 Green technology throughout the supply chain can minimize environmental and community impacts.
-Additionally, reduced community impacts can be achieved through holistic, integrated planning of logistics chains with stakeholders.
+Additionally, reduced community impacts can be achieved through holistic, integrated logistics chain planning with stakeholders.

-As carriers get larger, ships will need to increase in size, and landside port terminal automation will need to complement this increase in order to improve efficiencies.
+As carriers get larger, ships will need to increase, and landside port terminal automation will need to complement this increase to improve efficiencies.
 In addition, the largest ships are likely to bypass smaller, underfunded port facilities, forcing them to reorient to niche or specialized trades to avoid decline.

 TAKEAWAY